tom-craven/ethereum-rpc-gateway-proxy/README.md

 ./gradlew clean assemble
 ```

-To build and launch the docker. first package the application then:
+To build and launch the docker.
+First package the application and start docker then:

 ```bash
 docker-compose up -d